- SEO strategy is a detailed plan to improve a website’s search engine rankings and grow organic market share.

 Deliver relevant, useful information at each stage

 You must deliver relevant, useful information and a great experience for your audience throughout the funnel.
-Whether customers are researching broad head terms, asking more specific questions mid-funnel, or comparing brands and products at the bottom of the funnel, your brand needs to be there.
+Whether new customers are researching broad head terms, asking more specific questions mid-funnel, or comparing brands and products at the bottom of the funnel, your brand needs to be there.
 If you aren’t present, then your competitors will step in to fill the void.

 Map customer pain points to keywords